FIPS 140-2 enabled PE

 - Disaster recovery configurations are not supported for FIPS-enabled PE.

-or modules that use the standard Ruby Open SSL library,
+modules that use the standard Ruby Open SSL library, such

-splunk_hecmodule.
-As a workaround, you can use a non-FIPS-enabled master with FIPS-enabled agents, which limits the issue to situations where only the agent uses the Ruby library.
+FIPS-enabled agents, which limits the issue to situations where only the primary uses